joaopaivaa/Planning-of-a-Thermocirculators-Manufacturer-Fictitious-Company/README.md

 Paper in english published on "Revista Livre de Sustentabilidade e Empreendedorismo" from Brazil (https://www.relise.eco.br/index.php/relise/article/view/920/956).

-Developed in 2022-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as electrical engineering final paper.
+Developed in 2022-2023 in collaboration with Erinaldo Nascimento, MSc and Camila Miranda, PhD as part of my electrical engineering BSc final paper.

 Abstract: